StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/create-a-custom-field.md

     **- Turn on the Mandatory toggle** to require users to enter a value in this custom field.

-    Make a custom field mandatory if it is used in dashboards or any automation workflow
+    Set a custom field as mandatory if you use it in dashboards or any automation workflow.

 5. Select **Confirm custom field creation**.